-Keep in mind that before the change to change in management company and the current HOA attorney, Medley had annual elections in person and online, with discussion of all items.
-There was an official paper ballot for directors and a proxy vote form included in case a homeowner could not attend.
+Keep in mind that before the change in Medley's management company and HOA attorney, Medley had annual meetings in person and online, with discussion of all items which were mailed to us weeks in advance.
+There was an official private, paper ballot for director elections or other important decisions.
+A separate Limited Proxy form was provided and only needed in the case the homeowner could not attend.
+Ballots were counted publicly by the homeowners on site.

 1. Obtaining Just Enough Proxies to Reach Quorum